-Padre Island National Seashore is a national seashore located on Padre Island off the coast of South Texas.
-In contrast to South Padre Island, known for its beaches and vacationing college students, Padre Island National Seashore is located on North Padre Island and consists of a long beach where nature is preserved.
-This area is said to be “the longest stretch of undeveloped barrier island in the world.”
-It separates the Gulf of Mexico from the Laguna Madre, one of a few hypersaline lagoons on Earth.
-The park protects 70 miles (113 km) of coastline, dunes, prairies, and wind tidal flats, all teeming with life.
-It is a safe nesting ground for the Kemp’s ridley sea turtle and a haven for 380 bird species.
-It also has a rich history, including the Spanish shipwrecks of 1554.
-At the Padre Island National Seashore’s South Beach – 5 miles (8 km) south of the Malaquite Visitor Center – there is minimal light interference.
-There also is the North End Observatory near the Malaquite Visitor Center parking lot, an area designated for stargazing.
+Padre Island National Seashore is a located off the coast of South Texas.
+North Padre Island is a preserved area and separate from South Padre Island, the popular college spring break spot.
+Padre Island National Seashore is “the longest stretch of undeveloped barrier island in the world.”
+The park protects 70 miles (113 km) of coastline, dunes, prairies, and wind tidal flats, all teeming with life, including the Kemp’s ridley sea turtle and 380 bird species.
+The North End Observatory near the Malaquite Visitor Center parking lot is designated for stargazing.
 An EarthSky friend wrote, “Just a short drive from Corpus Christi, there is a beach access well away from all the city lights.
 On a clear night you can see the Milky Way.
 Quite amazing!”

 Chelynne Campion is a Production/ Sales Assistant for EarthSky.
 Her family just purchased a telescope, and she's now learning to be a stargazer!